 Cleaning your Hearing Aid

 Hearing Aid Brush With Magnet and Wax Loop

 Regardless of the type and model of the hearing aid you have, cleaning it should be a priority.
-There are various products available
+There are various cleaning and hygiene

 What spare parts should you have?